jvkersch/vpsearch/paper.md

 # Statement of need

-We present VPsearch, a light-weight Python package and command-line tool to organize nucleotide sequences into a so-called _vantage point tree_ [@1991-uhlmann-SatisfyingGeneralProximity;
+VPsearch is a light-weight Python package and command-line tool to perform fast but exact similarity search.
+Given a database of known sequences, it builds a so-called _vantage point tree_ [@1991-uhlmann-SatisfyingGeneralProximity;
-1993-yianilos-DataStructuresAlgorithms].
-This data structure allows for similarity searches that use a number of lookups proportional to the logarithm of the size of the database (rather than scanning through the database in linear fashion), and hence greatly speeds up similarity search queries.
+@1993-yianilos-DataStructuresAlgorithms], a data structure that allows for similarity lookups in time proportional to the logarithm of the size of the database.
+For a set of unknown sequences, VPsearch is then able to query this tree and return the best matching results from the database.
 In the case study below we show that for short sequences (such as the 16S rRNA gene used in bacterial classification) VPsearch outperforms both BLAST (7x speedup) and ggsearch36 from the FASTA suite (27x speedup) without any loss in accuracy.

+The VPsearch tool is implemented in Python, using Cython for performance-critical sections, and to interface with external libraries.
+To compare sequences during indexing and querying, VPsearch calls out to Parasail [@2016-daily-ParasailSIMDLibrary], a library of SIMD-optimized implementations for global and local sequence alignment.

-The VPsearch tool is implemented in Python, using Cython for performance-critical sections.
-It outputs similarity search results in the "BLAST-6" tabular format also used by BLAST, Diamond, the FASTA tool suite and others, so that VPsearch can be used as a drop-in replacement for any of these tools.
-VPsearch is able to return the $k$ most similar sequences for a given query, not just the most similar match, and is fully multithreaded.
+VPsearch outputs similarity search results in the "BLAST-6" tabular format also used by BLAST, Diamond, the FASTA tool suite and others, so that it can be used as a drop-in replacement for any of these tools.
+VPsearch is able to return the
+$k$ most similar sequences for a given query, not just the most similar match, and is fully multithreaded.

 # Case study